Insurance & Billing

 Fees and Payment

-The amount that you will have to pay will depend on if you have insurance or not and what your individual insurance benefits are.
-All insurance policies are verified at the time of your visit but we are only provided with an estimate from your insurance company, no benefits are guaranteed until the claim is processed.
-You will be responsible for any Co-payment, Deductible or Co-Insurance percentage that your insurance company advises our office that you should be responsible for.
-If you do not have insurance a $250.00 deposit is required, which will normally cover your first visit and an x-ray, you will be responsible for any additional treatment costs such as injections, casts or splints at the time the treatment is rendered.
+The amount you pay will depend on your insurance, the benefits available.
+All insurance policies are verified at the time of your visit but we are only provided with an estimate from your insurance company; no benefits are guaranteed until the claim is processed.
+You will be responsible for any co-payment, deductible, or co-insurance percentage, as advised by your insurance company.
+If you do not have insurance a $250 deposit is required, which will normally cover your first visit and an x-ray.
+You will be responsible for any additional treatment costs (e.g., injections, casts, splints) at the time treatment is rendered.

 The Insurance Company and You

 Frequently health insurance companies pay only part of the physician’s fee for services.
 Certain insurance companies will not reimburse you for items such as braces or splints (Durable Medical Equipment / DME).
 The extent of your benefits is determined by your individual policy.
 Please keep in mind that services have been rendered to you, the patient — not the insurance company — and you are ultimately responsible for any outstanding balance on your account.
 We allow thirty (30) days for submission and processing of insurance claims.

 We are happy to assist you with any questions regarding claims with your insurance company.
 Please contact our billing office at (504) 897-0674.

 If multiple attempts to collect payment from you are unsuccessful, we reserve the right to turn the outstanding balance due over to a collection agency.
 In addition to the principal balance due, you will also be responsible for any interest accrued plus any legal or collection agency fees incurred.